 OU is a hierarchy of OU’s with the last one taking precedence

-Note that if the last policy does not conflict with any other policies the other Policies will effect.
+Note that if the last policy does not conflict with any other policies the other Policies will affect.
 This is only important if Policies conflict with one another.

-When there is multiple policy’s applied to note the number in the link order.
-Higher numbers gets processed first and lower numbers last.
+When there are multiple policies applied to note the number in the link order.
+Higher numbers get processed first and lower numbers last.